fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 Register your system(s)
 ***********************

-Once your OpenMDAO system is ready, you have to register it to make it discoverable by FAST-OAD.
+Once your OpenMDAO system is ready, you have to register it to make it known as a FAST-OAD module.

 To do that, you just have to add the :class:`~fastoad.module_management.service_registry.RegisterOpenMDAOSystem` decorator to your OpenMDAO class like this: